Jason2Brownlee/blog/content/posts/back-on-the-path.md

 Then cut calories to below maintenance.

 All while exercising daily, as close to normal as possible.
+Don't feel like going to the gym?
+Who the hell does?
+Fine, walk 5km.
+Lift at home.
+Get that body moving.
+Strain those muscles.

 Drink a ton of water.

-And don't skip meals, it almost always backfires.
+And don't skip meals, it (almost) always backfires.
 Especially in the early stages where we want to make big moves to get big effects.
-It's just too hard to not binge on the next meal.
+It's just too hard to not binge (overeat) on the next meal.

 Summary: